EnerSys (NYSE:ENS) Issues Q2 2022 Earnings Guidance

-EnerSys (NYSE:ENS) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
+EnerSys (NYSE:ENS) updated its second quarter 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $1.030-$1.130 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.290.
 The company issued revenue guidance of -.

 Separately, BTIG Research raised shares of EnerSys from a neutral rating to a buy rating and set a $125.00 price objective for the company in a report on Wednesday, June 16th.